 Were you hit by an uninsured motorist or driver in Los Angeles or anywhere California and need and attorney who can help you?
-Given the state of the economic environment in California in the last few years, people driving without insurance (uninsured motorists) have become a huge problem.
+Given the state of the economic environment in California in the last few years, people driving without insurance (uninsured motorist) have become a huge problem.
 As an auto accident attorney, I have seen my share of persons injured or killed by people with either no insurance coverage or very minimal coverage (the Golden State only requires that persons maintain a minimum of $15,000 per claimant and $30,000 per claim as a minimum).
 When this occurs, what do you do?

 Do I have uninsured motorist (UM) coverage?